ParadigmFoundation/zaidan-dealer-specification/README.md

+## Notice: in development

+This section will be removed when the public interface has stabilized.

 # Dealer JSONRPC v1.0

 Definitions and specification for the Dealer [JSONRPC (2.0)](https://www.jsonrpc.org/specification) API.
 This document specifies the first public Dealer JSONRPC version, `v1.0`.